cloudpedagogy/cloudpedagogy-ai-capability-programme-mapping/README.md

 All tools run entirely in the browser. **No user data is collected, stored, or transmitted**.
 Responsibility for interpretation and any subsequent use remains with the user or adopting institution.

+---

-## Licensing
+## Licensing & Scope

-This repository is licensed under the **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0)** licence.
+This repository contains open-source software released under the MIT License.

-This means you may:

-- use, share, and adapt the tool for **educational, research, and public-interest purposes**
-- do so **with appropriate attribution**
-- share adaptations **under the same licence**

-Commercial use, resale, or incorporation into paid products or services is **not permitted without explicit permission**.

-This licensing approach supports open educational reuse while protecting against uncredited or commercial exploitation.
+CloudPedagogy frameworks, capability models, taxonomies, and training materials are separate intellectual works and are licensed independently (typically under Creative Commons Attribution–NonCommercial–ShareAlike 4.0).

+This software is designed to support capability-aligned workflows but does not embed or enforce any specific CloudPedagogy framework.

 ---